 Prior to working at CCL, Sarah was a graduate research assistant at UNC Greensboro.
 In that role, she worked primarily as a research methodologist, data collector, and quantitative data analyst.
 She also co-authored a book chapter and an article in Principal Leadership on school reform to improve instruction for students with autism.
 Her dissertation focused on investigating flow experiences of high school students during reading activities in high poverty language arts classrooms.
 Overall, her indisciplinary background and varied research interests have helped her to become a more versatile researcher skilled in quantitative, qualitative, and mixed methods analyses.

-Sarah serves as a research associate at CCL on the Insights & Impact and Societal Advancement teams.
+Sarah serves as a Senior Research Associate at CCL on the Insights & Impact team.
 She supports internal evaluation and research projects as well as external client work.
-She also provides psychometric support, validating and refining measurement tools, preparing norm reports, and creating technical manuals for assessments.
-Sarah manages data collection, analysis, and reporting for multiple projects.
-She is actively engaged in ongoing professional development related to data science/analytics, data visualization, and leadership.
-Through this work, she developed a machine learning model to predict which program registrants will cancel.
-She serves on a team responsible for improving efficiency related to data analytics and reporting within the organization in addition to co-leading a group to advance our leadership analytics work.
+She also provides psychometric support, developing, validating, and refining measurement tools; preparing norm reports; and creating technical manuals for assessments.
+Sarah leads multiple project teams and manages data collection, analysis, and reporting.
+She is actively engaged in ongoing professional development related to data science/analytics, data visualization, designing for accessibility, and leadership.
+She co-leads a group responsible for improving CCL’s analytics and reporting capabilities with a focus on efficiency.

 Ph.D. in Special Education, minor in Educational Research Methodology from the University of North Carolina at Greensboro, 2018

-M.A. in General Psychology from Wake Forest University, 2012
+M.A. in Psychology from Wake Forest University, 2012

 B.S. in Psychology from the University of North Florida, 2009

-Society of Southeastern Social Psychologists (SSSP); Council for Exceptional Children (CEC); member of the Phi Kappa Phi honor society since 2007.
+Society of Southeastern Social Psychologists (SSSP); Council for Exceptional Children (CEC); American Psychological Association; member of the Phi Kappa Phi honor society since 2007.

 Sarah completed her doctorate in special education with a minor in educational research methodology and specialization in cognitive neuroscience.
-In that time, she developed an online module to support culturally sensitive supervision and coaching.
+In that time, she focused on her ability to bridge the research to practice gap throughout her work (e.g., developing an online module to support culturally sensitive supervision and coaching).
 She has also presented at multiple conferences including the Conference on Statistical Practice (CSP), Society of Southeastern Social Psychologists, and Council for Exceptional Children.
-Her research interests include stereotyping and prejudice, culturally relevant pedagogy, positive psychology, reading instruction, and neuroscience.
+Her research interests include equity, diversity, and inclusion; culturally relevant pedagogy, motivation and engagement, and neuroscience.